subs0/micro/README.md

 ```

 This will provision three lambda functions with all the wiring needed to
 properly connect the resources together.
+Just run `terraform plan` or `terraform
+apply` to provision the resources.

 ## DIY Modules